 Founder of Chatsworth Pavilion

-With more than 33 years of experience in the treatment of alcoholism, addictions, co-dependency and compulsive behaviors, Mr. Hofman, author of Addictive Personality, has developed numerous innovative concepts and techniques to accelerate and enhance the treatment of these dependencies.
+With close to 40 years of experience in the treatment of alcoholism, addictions, co-dependency and compulsive behaviors, Mr. Hofman, author of Addictive Personality, has developed numerous innovative concepts and techniques to accelerate and enhance the treatment of these dependencies.

 Richard's prime concern is to develop short term, yet highly effective and powerful, programs for those wishing to free themselves of self-defeating behavioral patterns.
 With the right "system" tuned, tweaked and adjusted to the recovery process, he believes people can be empowered to discover their potential and express it to its fullest.
 His definition of effective recovery is a focused intellect, properly managed emotions and an inspired spirit.